rosaliadupont/StarcraftAI/README.md

     the dps of the enemy unit as a double

 The position of the unit in the map should already be in agreement to the scale of the 32x32 map that the InfluenceMap class uses.
+Keep in mind that this minimap is 32x32 squares who coordinates are relative to the minimap coordinates.
+This is very important.

 Thanks :)